sibvisions/visionx.reactUI.deliveryService/README.md

 [Click here](https://github.com/sibvisions/reactUI.example/tree/main/src/readme-files/custom-component) for more information about custom-components.

 ### Custom Screen
-Additionally a custom-screen was added which isn't available in VisionX.
+Additionally a custom-screen was added which isn't in the default application.

 This custom-screen is a simple react-component which contains a ListBox where you can select different values.
-Next to it is a galleria which will then display the correct images based on the value.
+Next to it is a gallery which will then display the correct images based on the value.

 ![custom-screen-image](./src/readme-images/custom-screen-image.PNG)